surifirstpin/Acubi_Tech_Doc/Database_Connection_TD.md

   - Database port number as seen from the tunnel server.
   - IP address or DNS name of the tunnel server as seen from the public internet.
   - SSH port of the tunnel server as seen from the public internet.
-  - Username on the tunnel server for the SSH connection (the standard is looker).
+  - Username and Password on the tunnel server for the SSH connection (the standard is looker).

   ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/6098c6fb2f28bc21db1e3fe579d670fd7ff80452/images/New_version5/TD_Database_Connection_image2.png)
+**Image 2**

 **3.** **Dialects** select the accurate dialect from the list using drop down option.